dimonets/aws-ai-chatbot/README.md

 This is a test project for AWS AI ChatBot development with RAG using Bedrock, Lambda, DocumentDB.

-Presentation PDF file from AWS event is uploaded tothe root of repository.
+Presentation PDF file from AWS event is uploaded to the root of repository.

 ## Prerequisites